hgrif/dbt_tutorial/README.md

 `enriched_flights.sql` enriches the flights table by combining the sources tables and `flights_per_carriers.sql`.
 The schema definition is missing definitions and tests for `enriched_flights`, not agreeing with the [dbt coding conventions](https://github.com/fishtown-analytics/corp/blob/master/dbt_coding_conventions.md) -- my bad!

-dbt also has a documentation lineage tool to inspect how these transformations.
+dbt also has a documentation tool to inspect your transformations.
 Run the following commands to generate and serve the documentation:

 ```sh